JACKY1859/JACKY1859.github.io/_pages/about.md

   - /about.html
 ---

-Here is **Yujie Lin (Jacky, 林毓杰)**.
+Here is **Yujie Lin**.

-I am a senior majoring in **Mathematics** at Department of Mathematical Sciences, Tsinghua University.
-I'll start to study for a PhD degree in **Pure Mathematics** at Qiuzhen College, Tsinghua University in August, 2023.
+I'll begin to study for a PhD degree in **Pure Mathematics** at Qiuzhen College, Tsinghua University in September, 2023.

 ## Research Interests